-The Mapbox Navigation SDK and Navigation UI SDK provide different ways to create a turn-by-turn navigation experience.
-Each approach has its own benefits and limitations.
+The Mapbox Navigation SDK's core logic and UI elements provide different ways to create a turn-by-turn navigation experience.
+Various approaches have their own benefits and limitations.
 This guide will walk you through the options and provide some guidance on how to get started with each.

 If the only map in your application is used to facilitate a turn-by-turn navigation experience, Mapbox offers a more customizable approach: the Navigation UI SDK's

 - No seamless access to the

 NavigationView class extends the Android

 NavigationView is similar to the Maps SDK's

 MapView class in terms of creating a map and customizing it.
 The difference is that the navigation functionality is already built in and does not have to be added via the core Navigation SDK.
 After initialization of

 startNavigation(NavigationViewOptions options) method can be called to start the turn-by-turn navigation experience on the initialized map.

 If you want to build a completely customizable turn-by-turn experience, you can use the core Navigation SDK to build standalone navigation components on top of the Maps SDK for Android's